ichigoww/humino_thing/README.md

 I don't know, probably not much
-If you want you can download the source and do whatever you want with it You're going to have to read my code though, good luck with that 🤔
+If you want you can download the source and do whatever you want with it You're going to have to read my code though, good luck with that 🤔 I also wanted to try and reduce the .exe's size but apparently I need Visual Studio, and I really don't want to install that...

+## How to download?

+Head over to the "Releases" section

 ---